CodeYourFuture/fundamentals-course/lesson-3.md

 ## Introductions

-As you'll have seen during the game, we have new volunteers today!
 Let's make sure we know each other!
 Ask for a name tag if you don't already have one.

 ## Shout out your questions

 Let's make a list of all of the programming questions we'd like to get answered today, and put them on the whiteboard.

-During the break we'd also like you to add your initials next to the questions that interest you the most.
+When you have time, put your initials next to the questions that interest you the most.

-Mentor notes: have a volunteer write up the questions (e.g. as https://gist.github.com/) and share.

 ## Present your favourite project to your classmates